 Face it, Nebraska is a poster child for experiencing extremes in weather.
 One day can be a blizzard and the next could be 60 degrees and sunny.
 We get all four seasons here, sometimes all within a week.

-However, have you ever stopped to think what those fluctuations are doing to your home, and more specifically your home’s foundation?
+However, have you ever stopped to think about what those fluctuations are doing to your home, or more specifically your home’s foundation?
 Any home can suffer foundation problems, whether old or new.
 Some of the main reasons for foundation settlement are:

 - Expanding Soil

 - Dry Spells

 Below we go into each reason in-depth to give you a better idea of how each could be giving your foundation problems.

 - Ice can cause significant damage to your home’s foundation.
 When the ground freezes and ultimately melts, it causes the soil to contract which creates instability in the soil.
 This is referred to as the frost heave cycle.
 Ice can then freeze beneath the concrete foundation, moving the soil and damaging the foundation.

 - The frost heave cycle can cause foundation cracks and cracks in walls.
 When the ice inevitably melts, the water then has access to seep inside of your house through these cracks.